candiecane7/readme-generator/README.md

-# readme-generator
+# Readme-Generator

 ## Purpose
-To create a readme.md generator that can be used for various projects.
+To create a readme.md generator using node.js and inquirer that can be used to generate a readme.md for various projects.

 ## Usage
 In the command line, run node index.js in the root folder of your project and follow the prompts.
 Once completed, you will have a readme generated!